aaFurze/Reed-Scraper/README.md

 NOTE: Sometimes, an empty csv file will be created.
 This signals that no job postings were found that matched your criteria.
 Consider re-running the program and relaxing the criteria you use to filter job applications.

-Thank you for using my Scraper!
+Thank you for using the Scraper!

 END